code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 - Many free tools were available for Fortran 77, few have been extended to modern Fortran.
-- Available tools are often linked to a few major editors (Intel, NVIDIA, AbSoft, ...)
+- Available tools are often linked to a few major editors (Intel, NVIDIA, ...)
 - No or few "community" tools aside from PHOTRAN (for Eclipse)
   - sign of a more reduced user base;
   - compilers are not as user tested as for C and C++;